awmatheson/junk-drawer/packet_analysis/README.md

 flow.stateful_map(lambda key: Packets(), Packets.update)
 ```

 Here we are adding the `stateful_map` operator to our dataflow as the step after we modified our data in the previous step.
 Stateful map is a one-to-one transformation of values in (key, value) pairs, but allows you to reference a persistent state for each key when doing the transformation.
 The operator calls two functions, a builder and a mapper.
-The builder function returns new state for each key.
+The builder function returns a new state for each key.
 In our case this is a new `Packets` object for each TCP flow id.
 The mapper transforms the values passed in.
 In this case it is the Packets.update call.

 For every time we first see a new flow id (combination of source and destination ip addresses and ports) we will instantiate a new Packets object.